Sanatan Dharma (Hinduism) is far more complicated than you think

 Sanatana Dharma is not just a religion, it is a way of life

 Sanatana Dharma is not just a religion in the narrow sense of the word; it is a comprehensive way of life that encompasses all aspects of human existence.
-It includes teachings on ethics, morality, spirituality, and organization, and provides a framework for living a fulfilling and meaningful life.
+It includes teachings on ethics, morality, spirituality, and social organization, and provides a framework for living a fulfilling and meaningful life.

 For example, the concept of dharma, which is central to Sanatana Dharma, refers to the duties and responsibilities that are incumbent upon individuals based on their caste, gender, and stage of life.
 Following one’s dharma is considered essential for leading a virtuous and harmonious life.